Constructing metric spaces from systems of walls: The hyperbolic core

 \begin{definition}[Curtains] Suppose that $\alpha$ is a $D$--strongly contracting geodesic of length $20D$, with $D\ge1$.
 A \emph{curtain} dual to $\alpha$ is a set $\pi_\alpha^{-1}(I)$, where $I\subset\alpha$ is a subgeodesic of length $10D$ not containing any endpoint of $\alpha$. \end{definition}

 Let us write $\cur S$ for the set of all curtains in $S$.
 That is, $\cur S$ contains every curtain dual to every $D$--strongly contracting geodesic in $S$, for every $D\ge1$.
-Note that $\cur S$ may very well be empty: this happens if $S$ has no strongly contracting geodesics.
+Note that $\cur S$ may very well be empty: this happens if $S$ has no strongly contracting geodesics that are long compared to their strong-contracting constant, for instance in the euclidean plane.

 The fact that we only consider strongly contracting \emph{geodesics} in the construction of curtains is justified by the following well-known lemma.

 \begin{lemma} A $q$-quasigeodesic $\alpha$ is strongly contracting if and only if there is a constant $D'$ such that the following hold. \begin{itemize} \item For every $x\in S$ we have $\diam\pi_\alpha(x)\le D'$. \item For every $x,y\in S$ with $\dist(\pi_\alpha(x),\pi_\alpha(y))>20D'$, and for every geodesic $\beta$ from $x$ to $y$, every subpath of $\alpha$ from $\pi_\alpha(x)$ to $\pi_\alpha(y)$ lies in the $5D'$--neighbourhood of $\beta$. \end{itemize} \end{lemma}